Around 9 million easyJet customers have had their data breached in a ‘sophisticated’ cyber-attack, the airline has announced.

 easyJet informed the UK’s Information Commissioner’s Office in January 2020 and they are currently investigating the breach.
 It wasn’t until four months later that easyJet informed its customers.

-“People have a right to expect that organisations will handle their personal information securely and responsibly.
+“People have a right to expect that organizations will handle their personal information securely and responsibly.
 When that doesn’t happen, we will investigate and take robust action where necessary,” an ICO spokesperson told the BBC.

 To justify the length of time it took them to inform customers, easyJet told the BBC: “This was a highly sophisticated attacker.
 It took time to understand the scope of the attack and to identify who had been impacted.”